SuperViz/samples/readme.md

 These are the key features we are working on right now:

-- Samples with Vanilla for both JavaScript and TypeScript - _planned_
 - Samples with Vue for both JavaScript and TypeScript - _planned_

 After that, we will be working on bringing the samples to more libraries and frameworks, such as Svelte and Angular.